Review: HSBC international money transfers

 How much does it cost to transfer money abroad with HSBC?

 HSBC international money transfers enable you to safely transfer funds to your friends or family overseas or back in Australia from more than 45 countries.
-HSBC charges a flat fee of $25 for each transaction, but you can save $5 on this if you go through its Internet banking service.
+HSBC charges a flat fee of $20 for each transaction if you organise it in the branch, or $8 if you use the online portal.
 While it is a flat fee, the exchange rate HSBC offers is often not as good as the mid-market rate.

 Keep in mind that your recipient's bank may also charge a fee, which you can choose to pay on their behalf.
 This fee varies depending on the bank.